 Initially, the OneDrive folder for the client is not shared with any other users.
-Adding at least one user creates a shared folder in your OneDrive account for the first time and releases the shared folder so it is accessible to the client.
+Adding at least one user creates the shared folders in your OneDrive Admin Account for the first time and releases the shared folders so they are accessible to the client.

 - Click the Give user access button to add a user.

 - In the Select a contact or enter email address to give access, use the drop-down to select or enter the user to share the folder with.